Floating Bathroom Vanity Guide: Benefits & Install Tips - Willow Bath and Vanity

 Are floating vanities a good idea?

 Yes — floating vanities make a bathroom feel larger and more modern, allow a custom mounting height, and make floor cleaning easier.
-They do require solid wall blocking to support the weight.
+They do require solid wall blocking or studs to support the weight, especially with a heavier solid-wood cabinet and stone top.

 Do floating vanities hold as much weight?